Yet-Zio/Master-Browser_/README.md

 - # Download from our Website and Install
 - If you want to download the apk from our Website, first Visit [Our Website](http://www.masterconsoleblog.wordpress.com)'s Download page and download the apk from there and install.
 Make sure its the latest one.

+# What's New in v1.0.4?
+- Fixed issues with signature in some phones.
+- Added screen and layout support for all sizes especially tablets.

 # About Source
 The Source code will be available on here everytime based on the Apache License v2.0